Details

 Given the repeated/habitual meaning of this affix, it often follows the habitual affix V{ðaq}V, or possibly some other affix indicating repeated/habitual action.

 According to the Comparative Eskimo Dictionary, it is a compound affix, but the left-most morpheme does not have a descendant in Kalaallisut.
-The right-most morpheme is presumably V{-aq}V, and this may is dropped in combination with V{-(cc)ut(ə)}V, cf. the combination V{-qattaut(ə)}V.
+Kleinschmidt [9] notes that the second morpheme is V{taaq}V, which itself seems to be a compound morpheme containing V{(t)taq}V and V{-aq}V, and this may is dropped in combination with V{-(cc)ut(ə)}V, cf. the combination V{-qattaut(ə)}V.

 Meanings and examples